SekaiCTF 2024 challenges

 CMD ["/venv/bin/uvicorn", "app:app", "--host", "0", "--port", "1337"]

-The application is started up with the challenge flag in its process environment.
-The challenge can be solved by tricking the application into reading out its process environment and returning it in a HTTP response.
+The container host starts the app with the challenge flag in its process environment.
+You can solve the challenge by tricking the app into reading out its process environment and returning it in a HTTP response.

 Testing for local file inclusion (LFI)